The 8 best destinations for an RV or camper van adventure

 Best for culture

-With views of Mount Fuji and Lake Ashinoko, the Hakone Skyline Course is one of Japan’s most scenic drives, and is conveniently lined with handy rest stops.
+With views of Mount Fuji and Lake Ashinoko, the Hakone Skyline Course is one of Japan’s most scenic drives, and it's conveniently lined with handy rest stops.
 No less stunning is the Mikuni Pass, which tiptoes above primeval forest in Tokachi Subprefecture.

 Rental costs: From around ¥5900/US$45 per day